shuishenghualalala/ACROBAT_submit/README.md

 * Affine registration

 >A model similar to [1] was used to perform affine registration.
 It has two inputs, the source image, and the target image.
 A Resnet block is applied to extract high-level image features.
 Then, the correlation layer fuses the features of the source image and the target image and generates a vector with six elements to represent the affine parameters.
-The network was pre-trained with the in-house pathological dataset, which includes 8000 pairs.
+The network was pre-trained with the in-house pathological dataset, which includes 8000 pairs of images.
 The size of the input images was 512×512 pixels.
 The loss function was normalized cross-correlation (NCC).
+The learning rate was set to 0.00001.

 * Deformable registration

 >The affine parameters generated from the affine network were upsampled.
 Images after affine registration were the inputs to the deformable network.
 MaskFlownet pre-trained with the Sintel dataset was utilized for deformable registration.
 The size of the input images was 1024×1024 pixels.
 The loss functions were NCC and the curvature loss.
 The weight value of the curveature loss we used was 50.
+The learning rate was set to 0.00001.

 ## Installation of MaskFlownet
 The correlation package must be installed first: